fiddleheadjs/fiddlehead/README.md

-# H2K
+# Hook

-H2K is a lightweight UI library.
+Hook is a lightweight UI library.
 It replicates some key features of React:

 - Declarative programming
 - One-way data binding